 Section 162(m) of the U.S. Internal Revenue Code of 1986 (the "Code") eliminates a corporation's tax deduction in a given year for payments to certain executive officers in excess of \$1,000,000.
-We do not currently expect that decisions relating to compensation will be significantly impacted by Section 162(m) matters on a going forward basis except with respect to certain historical awards.
 The Committee retains negative discretion to reduce or withhold performance-based compensation to our executive officers, including after taking into consideration changing business conditions or the executive officer's individual performance.